 Data doesn't turn into knowledge by magic.
 It is a process.
 It starts with good quality data, and requires people with different skill sets to visualise and explore patterns in the data.
 Features of interest may then be studied, and statistical learning techniques applied to this data to turn it into knowledge, and enable a deeper understanding of what happens to our patients, and of the services we offer.
 This requires clinicians working closely on a data to day basis with data analysts.

 At it's most advanced level, the so-called 'statistical learning techniques' include machine learning, deep learning and artificial intelligence.

 Currently we do visualisation, but then tend to jump straight to the end of the process, assuming we have understood the data and turned it into knowledge.
 For example, we look at historical activity data and extrapolate it to 'forecast' the future.
 This has utility, but is only scratching the surface of what we could do.

+Quality 'real time' data

+- An electronic health and care record

+- Structured data

+- Local and National Data Resource

+Analytic capability and capacity

+- Analysts

+- Clinicians to work with analysts

+- University partners

+- Industry partners

 2b.
 Achieving the Vision Staff

 Who will build the Digital Future?